 Choosing the Right Pet Friendly Rug

 We are definitely a nation of pet lovers, it is estimated that around 12.5 million UK households own at least one dog and 12.2 million UK households own cats, according to PetKeen.com.
 With that being said pets such as cats and dogs are sometimes not that compatible with the rugs and carpets within our homes, mud from the back garden, wear and tear, little accidents and those long claws can all cause damage to your rugs.
-Fortunately, you don't have to sacrifice the warmth and aesthetic appeal of a cosy rug in favour or your four legged lodger; you can have both!
-Here's our guide to choosing the best pet friendly rug.
+Fortunately, you don't have to sacrifice the warmth and aesthetic appeal of a cosy rug in favour of your four-legged lodger; you can have both!
+Here's our guide to choosing the best pet-friendly rug.

 However, there are also arguments for the other side.
 With many pet owners, especially the owners of dogs and cats, opting for a hard flooring option in their homes.
 We here at Land of Rugs believe this isn't the right option.
 Dogs and cats can slip very easily on laminate floors, or other smooth surfaces.
 Believe me.
 My dog, Clover, has had many incidents in the kitchen, bounding in to get her food and slipping when she transfers from the soft flooring in the living room to the hard flooring in the kitchen.
 This has lead me to investing in a quality kitchen rug to place in our kitchen, to avoid this exact problem.

 Not only can pets slip on hard surfaces, causing them stress and anxiety when running around their own home.
 They can also cause unsightly scratches on the floor.
 Rugs, an easy and cost-effective way of eliminating this problem, also exude a lot of visual appeal and feel good!
 You'll have seen that your pets enjoy cosy areas to relax.
 Because of this, rugs can create a feel-good atmosphere for all of their residents.
 Humans and animals alike.